tradingstrategy-ai/trading-strategy/docs/source/algo-creators.rst

 You can choose to keep your algorithm source code secret.
 In this case, you are responsible to run the oracle server yourself that sends the trading instructions to the smart contract.

 Private strategies can contain trade secrets ("the secret sauce").
 They can be complex.
-Private strategy vendor can choose to whitelist the participants that are allowed to invest in their strategy.
+A private strategy vendor can choose to whitelist the participants that are allowed to invest in their strategy.

 Public strategies
 ~~~~~~~~~~~~~~~~~